Zhenyu-LIAO/RMT4ML/README.md

 # RMT4ML
-This repository contains [MATLAB](https://www.mathworks.com/products/matlab.html) for visualizing random matrix theory results and their applications to large dimensional machine learning problems, in the preprint of [Random Matrix Advances in Large Dimensional Machine Learning](https://zhenyu-liao.github.io/pdf/RMT4ML.pdf).
+This repository contains [MATLAB](https://www.mathworks.com/products/matlab.html) and [Python](https://www.python.org/) codes for visualizing random matrix theory results and their applications to large dimensional machine learning, in the preprint of [Random Matrix Advances in Large Dimensional Machine Learning](https://zhenyu-liao.github.io/pdf/RMT4ML.pdf).

-In each subfolder (named after the corresponding section number) there are:
+In each subfolder (named after the corresponding section) there are:

-* a HTML file containing the MATLAB demos in the section
+* a .html file containing the MATLAB/IPython Notebook demos in the section
-* some .m functions containing the (improved) algorithms in the section
+* a .m or .ipynb source file containing the (improved) algorithms in the section

-Below is the table of content of the book that links to corresponding [MATLAB](https://www.mathworks.com/products/matlab.html) simulations.
+Below is the table of content of the book that links to corresponding [MATLAB](https://www.mathworks.com/products/matlab.html) and [Python](https://www.python.org/) simulations.

 * Chapter 1 Introduction
 * Chapter 2 Basics of Random Matrix Theory